rpodgorny/unionfs-fuse/README.md

 1. plain make

-Just issue `make` - this compiles the code with some static settings (xattrs enabled, ...) tuned for my linux system.
+Just issue `make` - this compiles the code with some static settings (xattrs enabled, hard-coded fuse2, ...) tuned for my linux system.

 2. cmake